The Best Overnight Chia Oats

 - Old-Fashioned Rolled Oats: My favorite oats to use in this recipe are the sprouted rolled oats that I get from Costco, but regular, unsprouted rolled oats work great, too.
 Do not use quick oats or steel cut oats.

 - Chia Seeds or Basil Seeds: This recipe can be made with all chia seeds, all basil seeds, or a combination.
-When I first started making this recipe, I made it with half chia seeds and half basil seeds, however, now I usually use all basil seeds (they have double the fiber and protein of chia seeds with no taste, and I like the way they rehydrate in these oats).
+When I first started making this recipe, I made it with half chia seeds and half basil seeds, however, now I usually use all basil seeds (they have double the fiber of chia seeds with no taste, and I like the way they rehydrate in these oats).
 This is the brand of basil seeds I use {aff. link}.

 - Milk: I always use unsweetened almond milk, because I like the flavor and creaminess.
 You can sub in dairy milk or another kind of non-dairy milk.